drhsqlite/fossil-mirror/www/containers.md

 any flavor of Linux.
 It can even be made to run [on macOS via Homebrew][pmmac] or [on Windows via WSL2][pmwin].

-On Ubuntu 22.04, it’s about a quarter the size of Docker Engine, or half that of the “full” distribution of `nerdctl` and all its dependencies.
+On Ubuntu 22.04, the installation size is about 38&nbsp;MiB, roughly a tenth the size of Docker Engine.

 Although Podman [bills itself][whatis] as a drop-in replacement for the `docker` command and everything that sits behind it, some of the tool’s